 This course introduces students to the child education and care profession.
-It is designed to increase understanding of the basic concepts of child development and the developmental characteristics of children from birth through age 8/9 years, including infant and toddler and pre-school years.
+It is designed to increase understanding of the basic concepts of child development and the developmental characteristics of children from birth through age 8/9 years, including infant and toddler and preschool years.
 This course is the foundation for planning appropriate activities for children and establishing appropriate expectations of young children.
 This class also offers an opportunity to study the developmental domains (social, emotional, cognitive/language and physical).
 Course includes observations of the young child in early childhood settings.
+Code C mental, emotional and social development, and methods of child study and practical implications.
+Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that supports physical, social, emotional, language, cognitive, and aesthetic development.
+PSY 210 or PSY 211 may be used as a suitable substitute for this course for AAT and AAS degree programs at the discretion of the college.
 Code C